ljsebald/gekipi/README.md

 ## License

-The code in the firmware directory is covered by the GNU General Public License, version 2.
-See `COPYING.GPLv2` for more information.
+The code in the firmware directory is covered by the MIT License.
+See `COPYING.MIT` for more information.

 The hardware design in the board directory is covered by the CERN Open Hardware License Version 2 - Strongly Reciprocal (CERN-OHL-S).
 See `cern_ohl_s_v2.txt`